cpu0x00/bypassing-udp-vpn-restriction/README.md

 	- ec2_ak = AccessKey
 	- ec2_sak = SecurityAccessKeys
 - how to get the keys?!  <a href="https://www.geeksforgeeks.org/launching-aws-ec2-instance-using-python/"> Geek For Geeks</a> have you covered ;) (AWS account with privileges) part

+- the aws script supports the second method described by an SSH dynamic tunnel SOCKS, here is how to configure:
+	- run `# python3 create_as_server_aws.py --socks_server` this will open a socks tunnel on (127.0.0.1:1080), now add this line to your (.ovpn) `socks 127.0.0.1 1080` and run the vpn

 - the aws method doesn't have an (automate_destroy) so if something gone wrong you gonna need to log-in to your aws and terminate the instance yourself